Jarhatz/RAD-Shopping-Cart/README.md

 # RAD-Shopping-Cart
-"RAD Shopping Cart" : An autonomous shopping cart with collision detection, lane correction, user following, and product search all built through embedded systems.
+"RAD Shopping Cart" : An autonomous shopping cart with collision detection, lane correction, user following, and product search all built with Arduino and Firebase.